 The moment of signing a commercial lease is one of the biggest steps in a business owner’s entrepreneurial journey.
 Whether you need a retail space to serve as a storefront or you just want a permanent, professional location to conduct business, a real estate lease can make or break your company.
 It’s crucial to get it right the first time.

-“With a commercial property that will house your business assets and employees, there is a lot at stake,” said Robert Bressman, a director of the real estate practice at law firm Goulston & Storrs.
+“With a commercial property that will house your business assets and employees, there is a lot at stake,” said Robert Bressman, a partner in the Intellectual Property Group at Holland & Knight.
 “Leases are long term, with more variables and more complexity.
 A lease is a liability but can also be an asset.”

 Keeping in mind that you should seek professional advice before committing to a lease, here are a few of the major components to look for: